rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 ## The LMS Method

-It is now common practice to express child growth status in the form of SD scores - the number of standard deviations away from the mean (also known as a z-score).
+It is now common practice to express child growth status in the form of **SD score (SDS)** - the number of standard deviations away from the mean (also known as a **z-score**).
 The SD score can be converted to a centile.

 The LMS method provides a way of obtaining normalised growth centiles from a reference dataset, applying smoothing and extrapolation such that the resulting L, M and S curves contain the information to draw **any** centile curve, and to convert measurements (even extreme values) into exact SD scores.
 The growth reference is summarised by a table of LMS values at a series of ages.